 Pinterest News Flash!

 Pinterest has changed its algorithm and the best we can surmise is that it has to do with group boards.
 This isn’t the first time that group boards have been on the chopping block.
-Back in December 2014, group boards’ effectiveness was also attacked.
-Over the past year, it seemed like it floated slowly back in favor of them.
+Back in December 2014, and February 2016, group boards’ effectiveness were also attacked.
+Over the past year, it seemed like it floated slowly back in favor of them but here we are again.

 The algorithm is a secret more guarded than the Mona Lisa.